Pottery Tools · Beginners · Product Reviews

 Everything you need to start making pottery at home, from £19.95 to £106

-Looking for the best home pottery kit?
-The Sculpd Pottery Starter Kit is our top pick for beginners at £45.99, including air-dry clay for 2 people, sculpting tools, paints, and video tutorials.
+The best home pottery kit for most beginners is the Sculpd Pottery Starter Kit at £45.99 — air-dry clay for 2 people, sculpting tools, paints, and video tutorials.
+For budget starters, the Maverick Toys Kit at £19.95 is an excellent affordable alternative.

 Quick Comparison Table